SUNET/datakeeper/README.md

 ## Development Dependencies

-To manage development dependencies, use the following:

 ```bash
 poetry add pytest nox black mypy --group dev
 ```

-These dependencies include:

 - **pytest**: For running tests.
 - **nox**: For automating testing and other development tasks.
 - **black**: For code formatting.
 - **mypy**: For static type checking.